You've found yourself in a situation where you need to sell your home quickly.

 You could lower your price by $6,000 allowing you to sell your home faster than with a traditional agent, and net more cash in your pocket than any of the other options.

 If you're looking to speak with a top rated, full-service agent that will let you sell your home quickly and save thousands on commission, click here to enter and get started.

-If you need to sell your home fast, evaluating all of these options can be overwhelming.
+If you need to sell your home fast, evaluating all these options can be overwhelming.
 We recommend that you start the process by contacting a top-rated, local, clever partner agent that can help you save thousands on commissions and sell your home fast.

 Your Clever Partner Agent will evaluate your home and understand your needs, and let you know if they think your home is a good fit to list on the MLS, or if selling to an investor or auction is a better idea.

 If you're ready to get started and talk to a real estate expert to discuss your options further, reach out to one of Clever's highly experienced team members at 1-833-2-CLEVER or by filling out our pricing consultation form.